-His accomplishments have also earned him recognition as among the best attorneys in Pennsylvania by independent rating services, including Super Lawyers for 12 straight years (2006-2017) and in the latest edition of Best Lawyers in America.
+His accomplishments have also earned him recognition as among the best attorneys in Pennsylvania by independent rating services, including Super Lawyers for 13 straight years (2006-2018) and in the 2018 and 2019 editions of Best Lawyers in America.

 Among Bezar's other major victories:

 - An $18.5 million settlement in a case involving a delay in diagnosing and treating a cerebral bleed in a teenager injured in a car accident.

 - A $10 million settlement for a patient who suffered brain injury as the result of an anesthesia error during an office-based colonoscopy.

 - An $8.1 million settlement for a baby hurt while in a residential drug treatment facility.

 - A $7.5 million settlement for a lawyer who suffered a nerve injury during shoulder surgery.